hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a <span style="color: #bb6600;">trunnel-less</span> VPN
   - private IP transport, such as <span style="color: #bb6600;">MPLS VPN or private WAN</span>
   - single SA for all routers in a group
-  - scalable for any-to-any connectivity and encryption
+  - scalable for `crypto isakmp key cisco address 1.2.3.4`any-to-any connectivity and encryption</span>
   - eliminate point-to-point tunnels and their associated overlay routing
   - group SA: group members (GMs) sharing a common security association (SA)
   - <span style="color: #bb6600;">reduce latency and provide encryption</span> over MPLS without the use of a central hub